JettM9104/2024-5_10837B_robot-code/README.md

 # 2024-5_10837B_robot-code
 VIQRC - 10837B; Robot Code and Autonomous Code
+This code is avaliable to the public.

 # Robot 10837 B - VEX Robotics Driver and Autonomous Code

-This repository contains the driver and autonomous control code for VEX Robotics competition robot 10837 B. The code is designed to control the robot in both autonomous mode and driver control mode.
-It is written in VEXcode V5 using C++.
+This repository contains the driver and autonomous control code for VEX Robotics competition team 10837B.
+The code is designed to control the robot in both autonomous mode and driver control mode.
+It is written in VEXcode IQ using C++.

 ## Table of Contents